-Make sure that you save optimally with the current resources by, among other things:
+Make sure that you save optimally with the current resources:

-- Make employees aware of energy problems and energy loss.
+- Make employees aware of energy use.
 Easy steps are practical matters, such as keeping doors closed, setting a thermostat and turning off lights on time.

-- Change your heating behavior now that the weather is getting colder outside by adjusting the temperature downwards.
+- Change your heating behavior by adjusting the temperature downwards.
 In warm departments, for example up to a maximum of 18 degrees.
 In departments where no heat is required, the heating can be turned off.

 - Control the climate manually, instead of automatically.
-In the winter months, the vents in the garden center are closed (manually operated) and when the sun loses its power, the screen cloth is closed, so that the heat remains in the garden center for longer.
+In the winter months, the vents in the garden centre are closed (manually operated) and when the sun loses its power, the screen cloth is closed, so that the heat remains in the garden centre for longer.
 Give a little bit of air in the morning because of condensation.

-- Make sure that you make the current installations as efficient as possible by, among other things:
+- Make sure that you make the current installations as efficient as possible:

 - LED lighting instead of fluorescent lighting or traditional lighting.

-- Purchase infrared electric heaters in offices instead of heating on gas.
+- Purchase infrared electric heaters in offices and canteen.
 This is certainly a good solution when using solar panels.

-Make sure you insulate your current garden center or building better by, among other things:
+Make sure you insulate your building better by, among other things:

 - New deck and/or facades, with better insulating values.